Return to School 2021-22

-For the 2021-22 school year, Elmwood will continue to focus on supporting the health, safety and well-being of students, families and staff.
-The return-to-school plan may be adjusted based on key public health and health care data and as always, Elmwood will be prepared to pivot as required to ensure the safety of its community.
+Elmwood continues to focus on supporting the health, safety and well-being of students, families and staff.
+Our return-to-school plan is adjusted based on key public health and health care data, and, as always, we are prepared to pivot as required to ensure the safety of its community.
 Elmwood will continue to work within the guidance of the Chief Medical Officer of Health and the Ottawa Public Health unit.

-The Junior School will return to full in-person learning and the students will be placed in one grade cohort and remain in that cohort for the full day.
+When engaged in in-person learning, the students will be placed in one grade cohort and remain in that cohort for the full day.
 Cohorted classes will stay together and with their teacher.
-Members of different cohorts will be able to interact outside with distancing being monitored closely.
-Specialized education staff and teachers, such as French teachers, education support staff will be permitted to go into classrooms.
-All staff will be required to wear masks.
+Members of different cohorts will be able to interact outside, with distancing being monitored closely.
+Specialized education staff and teachers will be permitted to go into classrooms.
+Students from Grade 1 to 5 are required to wear masks.
 The purpose of a mask is to block respiratory droplets travelling in more-or-less a straight line.
 Three-layered masks (tightly woven cloth inside and outside, and a third middle layer acting as an added line of defence, such as non-woven polypropylene fabric in between) fitting snuggly without gapping will block respiratory droplets reasonably well and help limit the spread of COVID-19.
 While not mandated, students in kindergarten are strongly encouraged to wear masks.

 When engaged in in-person learning, Middle and Senior School students will also be in one cohort or grade and remain in that group for the full day except during recess and lunch.
 It should be noted that our cohorts are far smaller than the provincially recommended number to best support contact tracing should that be required.
 In some cases, in our Senior School, some smaller classes include combined grades (e.g. Grade 11-12 Music).
 As any of our combined Grade 11 and 12 classes are still smaller than the recommended cohort size, we will continue to offer these combined classes.
 Members of different cohorts/grades will be able to interact outside with distancing or inside with distancing and masking.
 According to the latest public health recommendations, masks should be 3-ply and fit snuggly.

 At-Home Learning will once again remain an option for this school year.
 At-Home Learning will have the students join the class virtually using Google Meet and will be organized by each teacher.
 We are asking that parents sign-up for this opportunity in advance by emailing the relevant Deputy Head of School– Mrs. Blackadar for the Junior School and Ms. Enticknap for the Middle/Senior school.